Rick Jones (television presenter): Life and career

-Many years later he revealed the scale of marijuana use at the show Play School after Johnny Ball, a former presenter, alleged that Jones and Lionel Morton, another presenter, were "stoned out of their minds" before filming a nativity scene during the 1970s.
-Speaking in 2012, Jones told The Sun that the BBC was "really liberal" at the time, explaining "Once you were in all laws were forgotten.
+In 2012 Jones revealed the widespread use of marijuana on the show Play School after Johnny Ball, another presenter, alleged that Jones and Lionel Morton were "stoned out of their minds" before filming in the 1970s.
+In an interview for The Sun Jones said that the BBC was "really liberal" at the time, explaining "Once you were in all laws were forgotten.
 I had a wonderful time...
 Marijuana was like cornflakes."
 Having been fired by the BBC, after a fan sent him two cannabis spliffs at the corporation's address, Jones subsequently had success as a musician (keyboards/vocals) fronting the British country rock band Meal Ticket.
 Songs featuring him included "Snow", "Last Port of Call", and "Laughing Daughter".
 The song "Better Believe it Babe" featured as the theme for the BBC television Play for Today episode The Flipside of Dominick Hide (1980) and its sequel Another Flip for Dominick (1982).
 After Meal Ticket broke up, Jones wrote and appeared in the musical Flash Fearless vs. The Zorg Women in Los Angeles.
 In 2001, he reunited with Meal Ticket for a one-off gig at a London pub.

 Jones latterly lived in San Francisco, United States, with his wife, Valerie.
 In collaboration with Roger Penycate, he wrote a stage musical based on the songs and lyrics of Meal Ticket (originally written by Rick Jones and Dave Pierce) entitled Laughing Daughter.
 It had a three-week run at the Indian Head Center for the Arts, Southern Maryland, United States, from 3 September 2009.

 Illness and death

-He died from oesophageal cancer on 7 October 2021 at the age of 84.
+He died from oesophageal cancer on 7 October 2021 at the age of 84, in San Francisco, California.
 He is survived by his wife and daughters.